django-commons/django-typer/doc/source/howto.rst

     call_command("mycommand", count=10)
     call_command("mycommand", '--count=10')  # this will work too

-    # or we can use the get_command function to get the command instance and invoke it directly
+    # or we can use the get_command function to get a command instance and invoke it directly
     mycommand = get_command("mycommand")
     mycommand(count=10)
     mycommand(10) # this will work too